Online payment help

 The amount you are paying at this time.
 If you pay less than the amount due at this time, your account may incur late charges.
 Please call customer service at 206-296-1450 and make arrangements if you cannot pay the full amount due.

-The payment methods accepted for paying your sewage treatment capacity charge are limited to MasterCard, Visa, and e-check.
+The payment methods accepted for paying your sewage treatment capacity charge are limited to MasterCard, Visa, American Express, Discover and e-check.

 E-checks are an electronic version of a physical check.
-When you make your online payment, you authorize the bank to electronically withdraw funds from your account for the amount of your payment.
+When you make your online payment, you authorize the bank to electronically withdraw funds from your checking or savings account for the amount of your payment.

 King County accepts personal checks and business checks to make your capacity charge payment.